 Taking the Uber Frugal Month Challenge

 One of my favorite personal finance bloggers is sponsoring a frugal month challenge.
-Alison of the Frugalwoods will guide and handhold her readers towards a month of conscious frugality, helping us get our spending to align with our goals.
+Elizabeth of the Frugalwoods will guide and handhold her readers towards a month of conscious frugality, helping us get our spending to align with our goals.

 The challenge begins January 1 on the dot and Alison wrote a nifty guide to steer her readers towards uber frugality.
 Step One of the guide asks the participants to list down their goals to set the overarching reason or purpose for your frugality.